bonitasoft/bonita-doc/md/process-configuration-overview.md

 Before you export a process for deployment, you need to set the initial configuration [using the configuration wizard](configuring-a-process.md).
 This configuration is exported with the process if you check the Configuration option in the export dialog when you [build a .bar archive](import-and-export-a-process.md).
-If you are using the Performance edition, you can [update the configuration after deployment](processes.md).
+If you are using the Entreprise or the Performance edition, you can [update the configuration after deployment](processes.md).
 For other editions, you can modify the actor mapping only.